-Step 1 - LGA receives appropriate submission from the contractor and renders final compliance determination.
+- Step 1 LGA receives appropriate submission from the contractor and renders final compliance determination.
 LGA will keep informed of any adverse issues encountered during their review and approval process.
-After all issues are resolved, LGA approves contractor's commitment, enters information into their subcontractor monitoring system, and notifies the prime, and the DBE of their approval.
-Ston 2 Contractor acquired that a conv of DRE Commitment

-□ Step 2 - Contractor assures that a copy of DBE Commitment Agreement Form or Notification of Compliance Letter is transmitted to the project personnel for inclusion in the project records and for use in monitoring during construction.
+After all issues are resolved, LGA approves contractor's commitment, enters information into their subcontractor monitoring system, and notifies the prime, and the DBE of their approval. - □ Step 2 Contractor assures that a copy of DBE Commitment Agreement Form or Notification of Compliance Letter is transmitted to the project personnel for inclusion in the project records and for use in monitoring during construction.